elastic/examples/Security_Analytics/auditd_analysis/README.md

 This example complements the above blog post, providing a means to detect unusual processes starting on servers in the last N minutes.
 Unusual is defined as "A new process signature that has not occurred on the server historically".

 This example relies on the user creating a `process_signature` which acts as a unique identifier for a process.
 This is an imprecise process, relying on the user selecting fields to concatenate which best represent a unique identifier across server instances when combined.
-Too coarse identifier, which fails to encode sufficient properties of the processes characteristics, will result in the alert failing to detect new process effectively.
+Too coarse an identifier, which fails to encode sufficient properties of the processes characteristics, will result in the alert failing to detect new process effectively.
 Too granular and all processes will incorrectly be identified as being new.

 For auditd CEF encoded data we utilise the following fields, concatenating them to form a single process_signature field with the delimiter “|” using a Logstash filter: